-CHRISTOPH WALTZ (Walter Keane) won his second Academy Award for his performance
+CHRISTOPH WALTZ won his second Academy Award for his

-comedy, HORRIBLE BOSSES 2, alongside Jason Bateman, Charlie Day, Jason Sudeikis,
+Waltz appeared alongside Jason Bateman, Charlie Day, Jason Sudeikis, Jennifer

-David Yates' TARZAN, starring as Captain Rom alongside Samuel L. Jackson and
+Captain Rom alongside Samuel L. Jackson and Alexander Skarsgard.

-Last year, Waltz starred in Terry Gilliam's THE ZERO THEOREM with Matt Damon and
+In 2013, Waltz starred in Terry Gilliam's The Zero Theorem with Matt Damon and

 opposite Kate Winslet, Jodie Foster and John C. Reilly.
 The same year, he also